arashiwalker/Bootstrap-Portfolio/README.md

   * When writing a commit message, avoid vague messages like "fixed."
 Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-* We would like you to have well over 200 commits by graduation, so commit early and often!
+* We would like you to have well over 200 commits by graduation, so commit early and often !

 ### Submission on BCS